 You may qualify to deduct your contribution to an IRA based on your modified adjusted gross income (MAGI).
-In 2017 you can deduct up to \$5,500 if you file as a single taxpayer or as a head of household and your MAGI is less than \$62,000.
-If your MAGI is between \$62,000 and \$72,000, you can deduct a gradually decreasing percentage, until your eligibility phases out with a MAGI over \$71,000.
-If you're married and file a joint return, you qualify for a full deduction up to a MAGI of \$99,000, with gradually phased out eligibility until your MAGI reaches \$119,000.
+In 2020 you can deduct up to \$6,000 if you file as a single taxpayer or as a head of household and your MAGI is less than \$65,000.
+If your MAGI is between \$65,000 and \$75,000, you can deduct a gradually decreasing percentage, until your eligibility phases out with a MAGI over \$75,000.
+If you're married and file a joint return, you qualify for a full deduction up to a MAGI of \$104,000, with gradually phased out eligibility until your MAGI reaches \$124,000.
 Above that amount, you don't qualify to deduct.

 You may also be eligible to deduct your contribution despite your MAGI if you are not covered by a retirement plan at work.
-However, there are limits if you're married, file a joint return, and either you or your spouse is covered by a plan but the other person is not.
+However, there are limits if you're married, file a joint return, and your spouse is covered by a plan at work.